morse-simulator/morse/doc/morse/morse.rst

 For any questions about the use of MORSE or if you have any issues with the simulator, you can drop a mail to the `morse-users@laas.fr <mailto:morse-users@laas.fr>`_ mailing-list.
-You can suscribe to the mailing-list `here <https://sympa.laas.fr/sympa/subscribe/morse-users>`_.
+You can subscribe to the mailing-list `here <https://sympa.laas.fr/sympa/subscribe/morse-users>`_.

-You can report bugs to `our bug-tracker <https://softs.laas.fr/bugzilla/enter_bug.cgi?product=morse>`_.
+Bug reports are always welcome on `our bug-tracker <https://softs.laas.fr/bugzilla/enter_bug.cgi?product=morse>`_.

 Quick start
 -----------